 Why do money market accounts pay higher interest?

-Generally, a high-rate money market account pays a higher APY than a checking account because banks can assume that your money will be in there for a longer period.
+Generally, a high-yield money market account pays a higher APY than a checking account because banks can assume that your money will be in there for a longer period.
 Yes, you could withdraw from a money market account – just like you could in a checking account – but a money market account has built-in restrictions because its transactions are restricted under Regulation D. Unlike a checking account, money market accounts are limited to six “convenient” transfers and withdrawals per month.
 According to the Federal Reserve, these restricted transfers and withdrawals include transfers to another account to act as overdraft protection, direct bill payments, telephone transfers, withdrawals initiated by fax, computer, email or internet instruction, and transfers or withdrawals made by check, debit card or other similar method used to pay other third parties.